 2. You’re exhausted

-Growing a human – pu put nicer, growing a baby takes more energy than running a marathon (literally!).
+You’re growing a human and it takes more energy than running a marathon (literally!).

 So when you’re tired, uncomfortable, or haven’t had a proper night’s sleep in days, even a sweet “Are you okay, babe?” can push you over the edge.